smimram/ocaml-alg/README.md

 Tools
 -----
-Some tools are implemented using this library :
+Some tools are implemented using this library:
 - [Bergman 2](https://smimram.github.io/ocaml-alg/bergman/) is a new implementation for a Gröbner basis calculator